makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 Set up an [Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop) virtual machine.
 Make sure you allocate at least 100GB for disk storage.
 If you are  doing a lot of building, you will want this located on an SSD on your VM host.
 You will also want to give the Virtual Machine as much RAM (16GB+) and CPU cores (4+) as you can spare.
 I run with 16GB RAM and 12 cores dedicated to the VM for faster builds.

+You can, of course, do this on an Ubuntu install on bare metal as well.
+This may be more performant, depending on your hardware.

 ### Install some pre-requisites for building:

     sudo apt install build-essential chrpath diffstat gawk libncurses5-dev python3-distutils texinfo git